-Student-Athlete Enrichment Program

-Counseling, tutoring and other academic support services are provided for Clemson student-athletes through the Student-Athlete Enrichment Programs at Vickery Hall, a facility built by private contributions to the athletic department.
+Student-Athlete Enrichment Program - Counseling, tutoring and other academic support services are provided for Clemson student-athletes through the Student-Athlete Enrichment Programs at Nieri Student-Athlete Enrichment Center, a facility built by private contributions to the athletic department.
 All first-year students are required to attend a weekly personal growth and development program in the fall.
 The program focuses on three primary areas: academics, career planning and personal development.
 The personal development program includes educational programs, speakers, a mentoring program and other activities designed to help student-athletes deal responsibly with alcohol and drugs, dating relationships, conflict resolution and other issues.

-• For more information on the Student-Athlete Enrichment Programs, visit clemsontigers.com/student-athlete-enrichment-program.
+For more information visit clemsontigers/.com/student-athlete-development.

-Disaster Situations

-The university has Emergency Response Plans to establish procedures that will help officials make the best use of all available resources to manage disasters, minimize loss of life or injury and protect university resources and facilities.
+Disaster Situations - The university has Emergency Response Plans to establish procedures that will help officials make the best use of all available resources to manage disasters, minimize loss of life or injury and protect university resources and facilities.
 In the event of a disaster, the Clemson University president or designee may/will implement the applicable plan, activate the Clemson University Executive Leadership Team and/or Emergency Operations Center, and mobilize key officials.
 Please refer to section titled "Emergency Notification and Evacuation Procedures" for information regarding mass notification.

-For further information regarding the university's Disaster Management Plans, please visit clemson.edu/research/safety/comp_plan.html and clemson.edu/studentaffairs/advocacysuccess/crisismanagement.html.
+For further information regarding the university's Disaster Management Plans, please visit clemson.edu/research/safety/comp\plan.html.

-Emergency Operations Center
+Emergency Operations Center - The associate vice president for Public Safety is the director of the Emergency Operations Center.
 The Emergency Operations Center has been delegated full authority to do the following by the president of Clemson University:

-- · Implement a swift, unified and comprehensive response to a serious incident - · Investigate and evaluate serious incidents to prevent or minimize the impact of those and any future incidents - · Handle public and internal communications related to the event
+- · Implement a swift, unified and comprehensive response to a serious incident. - · Investigate and evaluate serious incidents to prevent or minimize the impact of those and any future incidents. - · Handle public and internal communications related to the event.